Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-config.md

 ### Cluster credentials

 While {{{ docsVersionInfo.k0rdentName }}} can be used to create and manage new clusters, it can also "adopt" existing clusters.
-Do do that, {{{ docsVersionInfo.k0rdentName }}} needs the ability to log into the cluster and perform actions.
-From the command line using `kubectl` you'd use the `KUBECONFIG`, and it's the same thing for {{{ docsVersionInfo.k0rdentName }}}.
-You need to create a `Credential` that includes the `KUBECONFIG`.
-You can get instructions in the documentation on [adopting clusters](../../admin/clusters/admin-adopting-clusters.md).
+To adopt a cluster, it needs login access to the cluster via a valid `KUBECONFIG`, just as you would use with `kubectl`.
+To make this available to {{{ docsVersionInfo.k0rdentName }}}, you can create a `Credential` that includes the `KUBECONFIG`.
+See the documentation for [adopting clusters](../../admin/clusters/admin-adopting-clusters.md) for more information.

 ## Make the UI avaiable